AI SDR

 But then something shifted.
 The numbers started coming in.
 Real numbers, from real companies, showing a real pipeline.
 And I couldn't ignore them anymore.

-AI SDRs (artificial intelligence systems) that handle the prospecting, outreach, follow-up, and early qualification work traditionally done by human sales development reps are no longer a sci-fi concept or a beta experiment.
+s are no longer a sci-fi concept or a beta experiment.
 They're running inside the sales teams of companies you've heard of, booking meetings, generating leads, and doing it around the clock without asking for a commission.

 That doesn't mean human SDRs are obsolete.
 Far from it.
-But it does mean the way sales development works is changing fast, and if you're not paying attention to the data, you're going to fall behind people who are.
+But it does mean the way sales development works is changing fast, and if you're not paying attention to the data, you're going to fall behind the people who are.

 So I put together 50 statistics that actually matter, numbers that give you a real picture of where AI SDR adoption stands, what kind of results it's producing, where it falls short, and where it's all heading.
 No fluff.
 No vague claims about "transforming the industry."
-Just the numbers, with some honest context around each one.
+Just the numbers, with honest context around each one.

 Why AI SDR Statistics Matter